tamyyalom/taskflow-mobile/README.md

-# TaskFlow – Mobile
+# Opsvista – Mobile

-**TaskFlow — A project by TY Labs**
+**OpsVista — A project by TY Labs**

-TaskFlow is a mobile project management app designed for individuals and small teams.
-Users can create projects, manage tasks, track progress, and collaborate through a clean and intuitive interface.
+OpsVista is an internal operations and monitoring tool for managing system health, environments, and controlled operational actions.

 ## Tech Stack